|Digital Citizenship Resources |

 Common Sense Media

 Common Sense Media is a non-partisan, nonprofit resource that helps families and educators teach kids how to be safe and smart in today's media-driven world.
 Common Sense Schools provides materials to engage parents and teachers in an interactive dialogue about media and technology.
+They have a full Pre-K-12 Scope and Sequence Curriculum on Digital Citizenship that is free for anyone to use.

 Family guide to making the Internet and technology fun, safe and productive